Codes-of-Aryan/Cathay-Hackathon-/README.md

 ### FDR DATA NOT AVAIALABLE
 This is by far the biggest challenge faced during this project.
 It would be ideal to train a model using real past flight record data, however since this data is not publicly available, there had to be some adjustments made:

-(P.S.
-If you wanna see how much I struggled acquiring a dataset, look at log.md)
-- Couldn't account for the Aircraft Model (Since the particular database does not disclose that info)
+- Couldn't account for the Aircraft Model.
 - However, there is an aircraft group (divided by engine type) which helps
 - The Target variable, i.e, Fuel Burn was estimated using a formula used in addFuel.py (Ideally, using FDR data would make this redundant and allow us to increase the accuracy of our model in predicting carbon emissions)